The Bacon Mansion..

 Call 911 and then if you can immediately contact us.
 Someone will need to let the emergency personnel in the front door: otherwise they will break the door down.
 Tell them which room you are in and which floor.

 We in Seattle are very proud of our recycle rate and, here at the Bacon Mansion, we do as much recycling as we can.
-In order to assist us in this effort we ask that you place used newspapers, brochures and bottles (no lids) next to your garbage can in your room.
+In order to assist us in this effort we ask that you place used newspapers, brochures and bottles (no lids) in the special blue RECYCLE can in your room.
 We will be in every day to empty your trash and recyclables as well as clean and make up your room.

 Also, please do not put any trash in the non trash dumpsters behind the screen or in my organic waste cans.
 The trash goes in the dumpster closest to the curb only.
 Recyclables are the next three and no longer need to be sorted and the last can is organic waste including soiled food containers and food.
 We prefer that you just give it to us and we will take care of it.